Brand3000/nova-roles-and-permissions/README.md

 php artisan migrate
 ```

+### Set administrators
+Go to your database, find the users table and choose administrators by setting the role_admin column into 1.
+Additionally, set the supar_admin column into 1 for those who are eligible.
+If you have different types of users in your project, feel free to add more role_ columns for future development.

 ### During development
 During development, you have to add all the resources you want to be managed into the array $booleanOptions of the fields() function in the app/Nova/Admin.php nova resource.